alexvlad14/Node-API/README.md

 # About Node Api
-This project is with Node.js, Express and MongoDB.
+This project is created with Node.js, Express and MongoDB.

 ## API Features
 The application can create, read, update and delete courses in a database.